This post contains affiliate links.

-Olives are one of those black and white foods: people either love them, or they passionately hate them.
+Olives are one of those black and white foods: people either love or passionately hate them.
 And because we accept zero olive slander over here at Live Eat Learn, I’m using this opportunity to teach you one of my favorite ways to enjoy them — marinated!

 Marinated olives are the perfect heart-healthy snack loaded with healthy fats, antioxidants, and vitamins like Vitamin E, calcium, copper, and iron.
 Their anti-inflammatory properties are also a great benefit and they serve as a staple in the classically healthy, veggie- and whole grain-focused Mediterranean diet (which is actually one of the only “diets” they recommended in nutrition school).